guhan/zerotociso/docs/SIGMA.md

 # Sigma

 Sigma is an open-source project and a generic signature format for describing detection rules in a consistent and platform-independent way.
-It is used for creating and sharing detection rules for various security information and event management (SIEM) systems, intrusion detection systems (IDS), and other security tools.
+It is **used for creating and sharing detection rules for various security information and event management (SIEM) systems**, intrusion detection systems (IDS), and other security tools.

 The primary goal of Sigma is to provide a common language for expressing detection logic across different security platforms.
 This _makes